NSoiffer/MathCAT/docs/callers.md

 ## Python Users
 You can build your own Python interface, or use the one that is built with the related project [MathCATForPython](https://github.com/NSoiffer/MathCATForPython).
 This uses the Rust package pyo3.

 The Python interface is basically the same as the Rust interface.
+The Python interface uses CamelCase rather than Rust's snake_case.
+For example, `set_rules_dir` is `SetRulesDir` in the Python interface.
 When calling a function, it should be wrapped in
 ```
 try:
     ...